11 Benefits of Developing a Growth Mindset in Life

 5. No longer threatened by change

-Having a mentality that is open to growth makes you more willing to embrace change.
+A mentality open to growth makes you more willing to embrace change.
 Your past rigid way of seeing your talents and abilities prevented you from agreeing to even positive change.
-In fact, the idea of something new or different was frightening.
+The idea of something new or different was frightening.
 Not anymore.

-Positive change is a part of development, and you'll begin to open-mindedly accept it as such.
-According to Entrepreneur.com, you'll process change as necessary for achieving your goals in an ever-evolving world.
+Positive change is a part of development, and you'll begin to accept it as such open-mindedly.
+According to Entrepreneur.com, you'll process change to achieve your goals in an ever-evolving world.

 6. Inspired by the success of others

-Learning to draw inspiration from others' success is another of the benefits of growth mindset.
+Learning to draw inspiration from others' success is another benefit of a growth mindset.
 Initially, you might have seen your peers as competition and did your best to outdo them.
-Whatever they did, you believed you can do better.
+Whatever they did, you believed you could do better.

 Now that you've developed this new way of thinking, you realize their progress is evidence that you, too, can maximize performance.
-You can also confidently celebrate your peers and not feel any less talented when they move up in life.
+You can also confidently celebrate your peers and not feel less talented when they move up.

 7. Experience less stress

 Fixed mindsets tend to experience unnecessary stress from striving for perfection.
 The need to be perfect in everything they do is rooted in fear of failure, disapproval, and criticism.
-That's according to the Forbes article, The Power of Mindset in Overcoming Perfectionism.
+According to the Forbes article, The Power of Mindset in Overcoming Perfectionism.

 Perfectionism is exhausting, increases task avoidance, and reduces productivity.